Synchronization has occurred.

 The other patrons shouted, cowered, but Jericho paid no mind.
 Instead, he studied the gun.
 It was misshapen and crooked like someone had melted it the forge of a conductor-manufacturing plant.
 Seeming to not care about its malformation, the Conjurer lifted the weapon and pressed it against the older woman’s temple.

 Without hesitation, the Conjuror moved his finger to the trigger.
 Without hesitation, Jericho kicked his foot out and knocked the gun right out of the Conjuror’s hand.
 The Conjuror didn’t hesitate to conjure another weapon—a knife—and he released the old woman and charged at Jericho.

 The man jerked forward strangely.
 Like a puppet on strings.
 It didn’t take much effort for Jericho to dodge the thrust of the man’s blade.
 And as Jericho lunged forward to knock it out of the man’s hand, he found that the blade too was misshapen, bent.
 Jericho swung his suitcase up and uppercut the Conjurer causing the man to lose his footing.
-Using the open opportunity, Jericho spun the man around and slammed him against the wall.
+Using the open opportunity, Jericho dropped his suitcase on the ground, spun the man around, and slammed him against the wall.
 One of the patrons screeched.

 Jericho reached for the suppression cuffs on his belt and slapped them onto the man’s wrists.
 The man immediately went slack and let out a groan.

 “What is your name?”
-Jericho asked as he held the Conjurer in place.
+Jericho asked as he held the Conjuror in place.

 “Leize.
 I’m Leize.
 My name is Leize,” the Conjurer whispered, eyes wide, words hollow.
 “That wasn’t me.
 I-It wasn’t.
 I saw.
 Not me.”